 For customized applications, a broad variety of FBH laser diodes can be combined with fast switching laser drivers and offered as complete pulsed laser sources.
-The FBH laser diode portfolio comprises high-power and highly brilliant diodes with single or multi-mode operation as single emitters or laser bars - offered also with on-chip wavelength stabilization.
-Special distributed Bragg reflector (DBR) and distributed feedback (DFB) broad area (BA) as well as weakly tapered ridge-waveguide (TRW) laser diodes are available for LiDAR applications.
+The FBH laser diode portfolio comprises high power and high brilliant diodes with single or multi-mode operation as single emitters or laser bars - offered also with on-chip wavelength stabilization.
+Special distributed Bragg reflector (DBR) broad area (BA) laser diodes are available for LiDAR applications.